 For a time, Astronomy Online was a hobby paid for by my day job.
 In 2007 I became legally blind due to some rare genetic condition with similar effects as Macular Degeneration.
 With medical photography being my primary money maker, this condition makes that impossible.
 Not to mention my degree in astronomy.
 My wife has also become a statistic of the unemployed by being laid off in December 2011.
 With disability income and unemployment, Astronomy Online needs help to grow.

-My wife can still look for employment but I am permanently disabled.
+I am permanently disabled.
 This site has now become my way to contribute to society.
 I have plans I would like to list below.

 I have considered non-profit status - 501(c)3, I learned by doing so I would give up ownership of Astronomy Online.
 Since the images and text are my intellectual property, one can see why I would not choose becoming non-profit.